Index on Censorship: Theo Van Gogh

 In November 2004, Index on Censorship attracted further controversy over another indexonline.org blog post by Jayasekera that, to many readers, seemed to condone or justify the murder of Dutch film-maker Theo van Gogh.
 The blog described Van Gogh was a "free-speech fundamentalist" on a "martyrdom operation[,] roar[ing] his Muslim critics into silence with obscenities" in an "abuse of his right to free speech".
 Describing Van Gogh's film Submission as "furiously provocative", Jayasekera concluded by describing his death:

 "A sensational climax to a lifetime's public performance, stabbed and shot by a bearded fundamentalist, a message from the killer pinned by a dagger to his chest, Theo Van Gogh became a martyr to free expression.
 His passing was marked by a magnificent barrage of noise as Amsterdam hit the streets to celebrate him in the way the man himself would have truly appreciated.
 And what timing!
 Just as his long-awaited biographical film of Pim Fortuyn's life is ready to screen.
 Bravo, Theo!
 Bravo!"

 There were many protests from both left-wing and right-wing commentators.
 In December 2004, Nick Cohen of The Observer wrote:

 "When I asked Jayasekera if he had any regrets, he said he had none.
 He told me that, like many other readers, I shouldn't have made the mistake of believing that Index on Censorship was against censorship, even murderous censorship, on principle – in the same way as Amnesty International is opposed to torture, including murderous torture, on principle.
-It may have been so its radical youth, but was now as concerned with fighting 'hate speech' as protecting free speech."
+It may have been so in its radical youth, but was now as concerned with fighting 'hate speech' as protecting free speech."

 Ursula Owen, the chief executive of Index on Censorship, while agreeing that the blog post's "tone was not right" contradicted Cohen's account of his conversation with Jayasekera in a letter to The Observer.